-My research offers a transatlantic study of digital blackness.
-My key objective is to expand discussions of digital blackness to locate a version that is collectively constructed, negotiated and exchanged across the Atlantic using social media.
-By analysing moments of Black women’s encounter across social media using visual and discourse analysis, I will examine how a digital black diasporic consciousness is imagined, categorised and policed across transatlantic borders.
-My research is located at the intersection of Black Diaspora studies and Digital Humanities and aims to navigate the terrain of digital blackness as envisaged by the Black Atlantic.
+My research offers a transatlantic study of digital Blackness.
+My key objective is to expand discussions of digital Blackness to locate a version that is collectively constructed, negotiated and exchanged across the Atlantic using social media.
+By analysing moments of Black women’s encounter across social media using visual and discourse analysis, I will examine how a digital Black diasporic consciousness is imagined, negotiated and policed across transatlantic borders.
+My research is located at the intersection of Black diaspora studies, cultural studies and digital humanities.

 Scholarly / Public Engagement Activities:

-(Upcoming) "Where the Diaspora Meets: Digital Encounters and Shared Autobiographies in Cecile Emeke's Strolling (2014)."
+- "Where the Diaspora Meets: Digital Encounters, Shared Autobiographies and Cecile Emeke's Strolling (2014)."
 Afroeuropeans Network.
 Lisbon, Portugal.
 (July 2019).
 Funded by M3C, SDF.

 'Reclaiming African Heritages and Cultures within Millennial Black Feminist Texts’.
 Women of the Global South and its Diasporas: Rights, Representation, Activism, University of Leeds, Leeds, U.K. (June 5 2018).
 Funded by symposium bursary.